isomerpages/moe-sped-itptoolkit/_pcp-in-transition-planning/Transition to Post School/Post School Pathways.md

 the possible pathways and opportunities that our graduates can look forward to as they embark on their post-school journey.&nbsp;&nbsp;</p>
 <h4><strong>Community Services and Programmes</strong></h4>
-<p>SPED graduates may access adult disability services offered by Social
+<p>SPED graduates may access adult services offered by Social Service Agencies
-Service Agencies (SSAs).
+(SSAs).
 These services include:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Sheltered Workshops where SPED graduates can engage in a range of vocational